apache/pekko/docs/src/main/paradox/typed/interaction-patterns.md

 ## Adapted Response

 Most often the sending actor does not, and should not, support receiving the response messages of another actor.

 In such cases we need to provide an @apidoc[actor.typed.ActorRef] of the right type and adapt the response message to a type that the sending actor can handle.
+In the case of Scala, we need to make a distinction between Scala 2 and Scala 3.
+In the latter case, we can actually get rid of the need to adapt the response message which vastly simplifies the handling of responses.
+The details can be found in the section @ref:[Handling actor responses in Scala 3](handling-actor-responses-scala3.md).

 **Example:**